-Tooling built around the OpenAPI spec can help in the very early stages of design through a live API and even as you consider versioning and deprecation.
-We’ll cover some of the common tools you might use with your API descriptions.
+Tooling built around the OpenAPI specification can help in the very early stages of design, throughout the life of an API, and even as you consider versioning and deprecation.
+We’ll cover and offer support on some of the common tools you might use with your API descriptions in this API design tooling guide, including the API description tool.

 There are different types of documentation, but OpenAPI-generated docs thrive for API references and interactive documentation.
 As you add and update your API endpoints, you can automatically keep your documentation updated.
 You may even be able to connect these tools to your CI/CD workflow, so that as your new API hits production, so does your new API documentation.